File Type and Resolution

 There are many variables that can adversely affect the honesty of your display.
 This partial list includes the most common:

 - Hardware limitations – if it can’t produce a color, you can’t view it.
+This is an important consideration when choosing a working color-space.

 - Software Limitations – there is plenty cheap/bad software out there – especially so-called “photo viewers” that come built-in with your computer’s operating system.
+We suggest using only software that has been well-proven by trustworthy professionals in the image creation fields.

 - Proper settings used for calibration and profiling.